Marlins vs. Phillies Player Props Betting Odds

 Arraez Stats

-- Arraez has 124 hits with 18 doubles, a triple, three home runs and 27 walks.
+- Arraez has recorded 125 hits with 18 doubles, a triple, three home runs and 27 walks.
 He has driven in 41 runs with one stolen base.

-- Arraez has hit safely in seven games in a row.
-During his last 10 outings he is batting .310 with three doubles, three walks and four RBI.
+- Arraez has hit safely in eight straight games.
+During his last 10 outings he is batting .293 with two doubles, three walks and three RBI.

 Arraez Recent Games